 “I began to understand that my big approach, though it worked in the short term to get kids in line, was actually teaching them to comply when they feel scared.
 I realized my wife was actually way ahead of me in teaching kids about the feelings and the “why?” of things – a much more respectful approach.
 I saw that both my kids and my wife were growing resentful of my domineering approach.
 It all changed when I decided that my number one goal was for my kids — and my wife — to view me as safe.”

 Like many dads, Rick wants to come home to order.
 He is pretty skilled at getting things done.
 But he discovered that getting things done might not always be what’s best in the long run.
 Yes, the stuff he wanted done often got done, but it was costing him relationship with his wife and kids.

 Recognizing he didn’t want to incur that cost, Rick made a new goal – Build wisdom by being safe.
 He learned (and would say he is still learning) to build better relationship with both wife and kids by slowing down, asking more questions, and keeping his intimidating dad posture in his back pocket for only the most urgent of interactions.

 - How about you?
 How safe would your kids (and spouse) say you feel to them – even when they “misbehave”?
 Where 0 is “my spouse and kids would say I’m not emotionally safe at all,” and 10 is “They would say I am entirely emotionally safe,” What is your number?

-- If you’d like help to raise your number, let us know.
-We can help.
+- If you’d like help to raise your number, check out our coaching options.
+We’re here to help.

 Take 10 to 15 minutes to find out your strengths and challenges with our free parenting assessment.